-Therefore in the role and accountability of the CCO's regular monitoring, audits and reviews are conducted to verify that the implemented compliance program meets its designated objective.
-From the results, measures are derived to improve the program whenever it appears useful and necessary to take into account the dynamic environment in which it operates.
+Therefore in the role and accountability of the CCO regular monitoring, audits and reviews are conducted to verify that the implemented compliance program meets its designated objective.
+From the results, measures are derived to improve the program whenever this appears useful and necessary to take also into account the dynamic environment in which it operates.

-In the event that the CCO wants to conduct a specific investigation on or within LINK, the local management board shall grant free and unlimited access to information and documents to all employees (including 3rd parties) acting under the direction of the CCO, unless prohibited by law or legal privilege.
+In the event that the CCO in the light of a certain event wants to conduct an investigation on or within LINK, the local management board shall grant free and unlimited access to information, documents to all employees (including third parties) acting under the direction of the CCO, unless prohibited by law or legal privilege.